Catholics and some Protestants celebrate Ash Wednesday.

 Ash Wednesday History

 In the fourth century, public penitents dressed in sackcloth and were sprinkled with ashes to show their repentance.
 The practice of public penance gradually fell into disuse from the eighth to the tenth centuries.
-Our current celebration of Ash Wednesday began to develop in the eleventh century where it had become customary to receive ashes at the beginning of Lent.
+Instead, it was replaced by private confession and private penance.
+Our current celebration of Ash Wednesday began to develop in the eleventh century.
+By this time had become customary to receive ashes at the beginning of Lent.
 The Christian use of ashes is rooted in the Jewish custom of sprinkling ashes on the head as a sign of repentance.

-Contrary to popular belief, Ash Wednesday is not a holy day of obligation although it is a spiritually and liturgically significant celebration which sets the penitential tone for the next six weeks before Easter.
+Contrary to popular belief, Ash Wednesday is not a holy day of obligation.
+It is, however, a spiritually and liturgically significant celebration which sets the penitential tone for the next forty days before Easter.

 Significance of Ashes

-The ashes are a symbol of penance and reconciliation, which are used in the Catholic Church not only on Ash Wednesday, but also in the rite for the consecration of an altar and the dedication of a church.
+The ashes are a symbol of penance and reconciliation.
+Ashes are used in the Catholic Church not only on Ash Wednesday, but also in the rites for the consecration of an altar and for the dedication of a church.
 The ashes are the burnt palms used on Passion Sunday/Palm Sunday of the previous year.
+These palms are burned in the Easter fire, lit on the Saturday night that marks the transition from Holy Saturday to Easter Sunday.
 Many parishes allow for you to bring back your palms so that they may be used on the next Ash Wednesday.